Dr. Jared Kirkham is a board-certified physiatrist specializing in the nonsurgical treatment of sports and work-related injuries and back pain.

-After his time as a personal trainer, Dr. Kirkham earned his medical degree from the University of Washington School of Medicine.
+After his time as a personal trainer, Dr. Kirkham earned his Doctor of Medicine degree from the University of Washington School of Medicine.
 He completed his internship in medicine and surgery at Virginia Mason Medical Center in Seattle, Washington, and his residency in physical medicine and rehabilitation at The University of Utah.
 While in residency, he performed sports physicals for local high schools and provided physician coverage for local events such as the Salt Lake City Marathon.
-He conducted research on the use of new imaging studies to detect arthritis of the spine and presented on a variety of topics, including the use of Synvisc for knee arthritis and the use of platelet-rich plasma (PRP) for chronic tendinitis.
+He conducted research on the use of new imaging studies to detect arthritis of the spine and presented on a variety of topics, including the use of Synvisc for knee arthritis.

 In 2014, Dr. Kirkham headed to Anchorage and joined the Alaska Spine Institute where he practiced for two years before joining Anchorage Fracture & Orthopedic Clinic in 2016.
 He specializes in treating sports injuries, work injuries, spine pain, and a variety of other musculoskeletal and neurological conditions.
 He is passionate about the value of exercise and getting his patients back to the sports and the work they enjoy.
 He performs a variety of procedures including low back pain injections, trigger point injections, ultrasound-guided joint injections, and EMG testing (nerve studies).